su2code/su2code.github.io/_docs/Guide-to-v7.md

 ### ASCII Restart format ###

 The ASCII restart format has been changed to a `CSV` format.
-As a consequence restart files generated with a version before 7.0 are not compatible any more.
+As a consequence **ASCII restart files** generated with a version before 7.0 are not compatible any more.
 However, in your installation directory you will find a python script called `convert_to_csv.py` that will convert old restart files to the new format.
 On your commandline use
 ```
 convert_to_csv.py -i your_restart.dat
 ```